Outlaw (2007 film): Plot

-The gang attract media attention and become known as the "Outlaws", but get themselves into trouble when they reveal their identities to one of Manning's men, Ian Furlong, yet fail to kill him.
+The gang attracts media attention and become known as the "Outlaws", but get themselves into trouble when they reveal their identities to one of Manning's men, Ian Furlong, yet fail to kill him.
 As a result, Furlong kills Lewis, and Bryant, the leader of the outlaws, is subsequently framed for the murder.
-Following this, the gang go their separate ways, though not before Bryant hangs Hillier for being a liability, questioning his authority and insulting his wife.
+Following this, the gang members go their separate ways, though not before Bryant hangs Hillier for being a liability, questioning his authority and insulting his wife.

-As they all go back to their day-to-day lives, Manning is released from custody due to lack of prosecution.
+As they all go back to their day-to-day lives, Manning is released from custody owing to lack of evidence.
 Bryant confronts Furlong in a pub regarding Manning's location, and shoots Furlong in the head, killing him.
 Dekker receives word from his friend and colleague Frank Lordish that he learned from his brother that Manning is hiding in the countryside.
 When he realises that he cannot live a quiet life while letting Manning get away, Dekker flees his wedding to contact Munroe.
-The pair contact Mardell, who after meeting up with Bryant, decides that they will not survive the attack on Manning's home.
+The pair contact Mardell, who, after meeting Bryant, decides that they will not survive the attack on Manning's home.
 Bryant, Munroe and Dekker infiltrate Manning's home, yet quickly discover that it is an ambush, with armed police soon arriving outside, led by the corrupt Sgt.
 Grieves (George Anton) of the Flying Squad, who is in league with Manning.

 The three Outlaws engage in a gunfight with the police and manage to flee into the woods for one final showdown.
 Dekker is shot in the shoulder and Bryant is killed while advancing towards the armed response squad and shooting at them.
 Munroe willingly surrenders, only to be murdered by the now blatantly corrupt police officers.
 When it appears that all the vigilantes are dead, Dekker is revealed to still be alive, and was playing dead.
 Though pursued by gunshots, he successfully escapes through the forest.

 The final scene shows Frank being handed an envelope of cash by Terry Manning in his workplace's car park.
 As the crime lord begins to drive away, he is abruptly confronted by a gun-wielding Dekker, who points the gun directly at Manning's face.
-Manning taunts Dekker, saying: "You haven't got the bollocks, son", to which Dekker smiles menacingly and pulls the trigger.
+Manning taunts Dekker, saying: "You haven't got the bollocks, son," to which Dekker smiles menacingly and pulls the trigger.